NordPass Review

 How to use NordPass password manager

-Using NordPass is easy, even if you might end up in some confusing crossroads, which hopefully will be taken care of in the upcoming major update.
+Using NordPass is easy, even if you might end up at some confusing crossroads, which hopefully will be taken care of in the upcoming major update.
 For this part of the review, I base my experience mainly on using the Android app and comparing it to the iOS version.
-Most of what’s written here also fit the browser extensions.
+Most of what’s written here also fits the browser extensions.

 Getting started with NordPass